FebrianFrancione/MyStats-API-Web-Application/README.md

 ### Get All Charts

-Users can get all their own charts.
+Users can get all their charts.

 - Request URL: `/`